Learn about the percentage of childhood cavities in your community and tips on preventing cavities.

 Because our communities do not have fluoridated water, it is very important that parents and families with young children practice good oral care.

 Every three years, BC kindergarten children have their teeth checked for cavities (tooth decay).
-We wanted to share how our region is doing.
-Please see the links to the maps below with tips and services to prevent dental cavities (in printable versions).
+We want to share how our region is doing.
+Please see the links to the printable maps below with tips and services to prevent dental cavities.

-Each local health area map shows the percentage of kindergartners with current or previous cavities in different neighborhoods for the 2015/16 school year.
-The darker the color of the neighborhood, the higher the percentage with cavities.
-In BC overall, 30.9% of kindergartners had current or previous cavities, and in Fraser Health the percentage was 32.5%.
-Cavities are preventable, so promoting good oral habits in children, families, and communities can make a difference.
+Each map shows the percentage of kindergartners with current or previous cavities in different neighbourhoods for the 2018/19 school year.
+The darker the colour of the neighbourhood, the higher the percentage with cavities.
+In Fraser Health overall, the percentage of kindergartners with current or previous cavities was 33.4% and in BC it was 30.8%.
+Cavities are preventable, so promoting good oral habits in children, families and communities can make a difference.

 View close up maps for each community